 Details of reviews or amendments

 Date of review/amendment Carried out by

 July 2021 Toni Reedman

 October 2021 Caroline Belchem

 July 2022 Caroline Belchem

 July 2023 Caroline Belchem

-July 2024 Caroline Belchem

-Task/Activity Who is at risk & who needs to know about the risk assessment for this activity?
-Break time Adults and pupils What are the hazards (dangers)?
+Task/Activity Break time Who is at risk & who needs to know about the risk assessment for this activity?
+Adults and pupils What are the hazards (dangers)?
 What are the potential outcomes (risks)?
 Less structured time Larger area to supervise Pupils letting off steam Absconding Altercations Damage Personal injury